Academic Catalog 2024-2025

 All students requesting financial assistance must do the following:

-• Make formal application for admission, be officially accepted into an undergraduate Adult Degree Completion or Online Undergraduate Studies program by the Office of Admissions and be enrolled at least half-time.
+• Make formal application for admission, be officially accepted into an Accelerated Undergraduate program by the Office of Admissions and be enrolled at least half-time.

 • Complete and file the FAFSA.